tfchurch/sumo-hakyll/pages/tutoring.md

 to answer questions about any of the three classes in the series.
 Our tutors can help you with homework questions or review the material covered in class.

-No apointment is required to attend tutoring; just show up and our tutors will help you out.
+No appointment is required to attend tutoring; just show up and our tutors will help you out.
 You don't even need to have questions beforehand; many students work on their 50s homework during tutoring, asking questions when they encounter difficulties.